goto-eof/europea-library-server/README.md

 - Spring JPA (Spring Boot 3.3.0)
 - Liquibase (4.21)

-## Log changes
+## Changes log

 - 2024-03-13 - Job and files/directories DB schema
     - completed implementation of the db schema for storing files and directories information
-    - completed implementation of the job that indexes the directory file and stores them on DB hierarchically
+    - completed implementation of the job that indexes the directory files and stores them on DB hierarchically
         - added an endpoint that allows to run the job
         - the job starts every X minutes (configurable)
         - the job consists of 3 steps: